 Overall, yuta as female healers proved useful not only in strictly divine or religious matters, but also in economic activities.
 Village heads relied on yuta to decide when festivals should be celebrated, which held financial ramifications.
-Likewise, yuta could be consulted for grand events such as the sappūshi (sakuhōshi) investiture ship visits from China to the Ryukyu Kingdom.
-Yuta, along with other women of the pleasure quarters, were viewed as hardworking, but also at times criminalized for their role in performing deceptions to maintain relations with both China and Japan.
+Likewise, yuta could be consulted for grand events such as the sappūshi (sakuhūshi) investiture ship visits from China to the Ryukyu Kingdom.
+Yuta, along with other women of the pleasure quarters, were viewed as hardworking, but also at times criminalized for their role in performing deceptions associated with noble status and the Ryukyu court, and required extensive training.
+Yuta could be from any status, but often are women who have experienced some sort of spirit-possession or powers as a medium.

+to maintain relations with both China and Japan.
 In 1932, Ifa published an article in the journal of Criminology (Hanzai kagaku) for a special issue on "Women and Crime" (Josei to hanzai).
-The issue is covered with black and white photographs of "Western" women in bras, slips, with other assundry underwear and features a subsection on women as "spies" (Figure 13).
-45 Although he acutely criticizes Japan's "economic exploitation of the Ryukyus," the article explains that the working women of the pleasure quarters were charged with entertaining visiting Chinese officials so that they would not discover Satsuma men hiding in the countryside.
+The issue is covered with black and white photographs of "Western" women in bras, slips, with other assundry underwear and features a subsection on women as "spies" (Figure 13).45 Although he acutely criticizes Japan's "economic exploitation of the Ryukyus," the article explains that the working women of the pleasure quarters were charged with entertaining visiting Chinese officials so that they would not discover Satsuma men hiding in the countryside.
 If a explains that the "oft repeated phrase 'in Okinawa the men play, and the women work," originates from comments by outsiders who came to Okinawa and found that women were often in charge of complex social and financial matters.46 Some yuta maintained their own businesses in and around the pleasure districts, a space where female-centered power found capitalist outlets in modern Okinawa.
 In this sense and in many other ways, the category of yuta often intersected with, was conflated with, or became simply mistaken for "juri."

-&lt;sup>45 Ifa Fuyū, "Kyūyō zatsuwa," in Hanzai kagaku (May 1932): 271-276.
+45 Ifa Fuyū, "Kyūyō zatsuwa," in Hanzai kagaku (May 1932): 271-276.